pzajec/marcell-annotation-pipeline/README.md

 To enable the automatic start of container on system boot, first create the container and then execute:

 $ cp docker-anonymization.service /etc/systemd/system/
-$ sudo systemctl enable docker-anonymization.service
+$ systemctl enable docker-anonymization.service

+To start/stop the container manually run:
+$ systemctl start docker-anonymization
+$ systemctl stop docker-anonymization